@ibnlanre/portal

 : The secret key for signing.string

-- The signed string.const originalValue = "user-session-data";
+- The signed string.Example:

 const secretKey = "your-super-secret-key";